Master the basic chords on guitar: A beginners guide

 The D Major chord should be easier to play than the last two chords because the notes that you need to press are close together.
 For this D chord, you will need to play from the 4th string down, being careful not to play the 5th and 6th string.

-D Major guitar chord chart
+D Major chord basic

 For more on this chord, check out 14 ways to play a D chord on guitar.